Politics Quotes, Quotations, Sayings and Remarks

 • Politics is too serious a matter to be left to the politicians.
 Charles de Gaulle

 • Life without liberty is like a body without spirit.
-Kahlil Gibran
+Khalil Gibran

 • I always voted at my party's call, and I never thought of thinking for myself at all.
 William Gilbert